Ball balance

 Signal and control interface with ATMEGA32 microcontroller

-Control with function block editor in VB.NET
+Control design with function block editor in VB.NET

 Controller design for a nonlinear, highly dynamic system